 - Credit card and line of credit records

 - Evidence of separate property contributions to assets

 - Evidence of cost of extracurriculars, such as camp and other kid-related expenses

 What is it that you really can’t live without?
-What are you willing to give up so you can keep it?
+What are you willing to give up in order to keep what you can’t live without?
 Maybe it’s your house.
-You don’t want to let go of it.
-It’s your biggest asset and it’s appreciating and you don’t want your kids to have to change schools.
-If this is you, what will you give up in exchange?
-Retirement benefits?
-Financial support?
-Assuming it makes sense financially for you to purchase your ex’s interest in the home, your house may be your nonnegotiable.
-But let me add one thing — I’ve been a divorce attorney for 13 years and If there’s one thing I know, kids are resilient and so are you.
+For example, your house may be your biggest appreciating asset, and you might not want your kids to have to change schools.
+Think about what you would be willing to give up in exchange for that.
+(But remember this: kids are resilient.
 Divorce is not what destroys families; conflict destroys families.
-If you can avoid it to a large extent, you’ve got a very high chance of recovering and rebuilding finances and family — in less time than you think.
+If you can avoid conflict to a large extent, you’ve got a high chance of recovering and rebuilding your finances and family.)

-I invite you to think really hard about what truly matters to you so that you don’t prolong the divorce or incur more fees.
+Other possible non-negotiables are retirement benefits and financial support.
+Think about what truly matters to you so you don’t prolong the divorce or incur more fees.
 Will the (insert item) really matter to you in 90 days?
 One year?
 Five years?
-Go with your instincts, they won’t let you down.

-Whether you have one or two pesky issues that you and your ex can’t resolve or whether you would prefer to tackle everything at the same time (and with some help), mediation may be a great option if you and your spouse are cooperatively uncoupling.
+Whether you have one or two pesky issues that you and your ex can’t resolve or you would prefer to tackle everything at the same time (with help), mediation may be a great option if you and your spouse are cooperatively uncoupling.
 You deserve to play a big role in what your life will look like going forward.
 Mediation allows you to have a voice in the important decisions rather than leaving them up to some judge who knows very little about you (and even less about your needs and wants) and which can have long-term implications.
-But, whatever route you choose, I truly want you to have a happily ever after . . . just separately.
+But, whatever route you choose, I truly want you to have a happily ever after … just separately.